Table of Contents

 - A strong communication plan.

-These requirements tell us that a good nonprofit fund development plan depends on two primary elements:
+These requirements tell us that a good nonprofit development plan depends on two primary elements:

 - Relationship with people